Vice-President, Finance and Resources

 Documentation and confirmation requirements will be completed by the designated signing authority.

 All derivative agreements must be signed by two authorized signing officers in accordance with the dollar value of the derivative.

 To facilitate segregation of duties, the confirmation of derivative transactions entered into will be performed by appropriate person(s), other than the one who initiated the derivative transaction.

-The market value of outstanding derivative contracts will be reported quarterly to Financial Reporting by Student Accounts and Treasury for financial statement purposes.
+The market value of outstanding derivative contracts will be reported quarterly to the Controller's Office by Pensions and Treasury for financial statement purposes.